The flexible jobshop scheduling problem benchmark library

 Overview of the flexible jobshop benchmark library

-• 4 x 66 instances edata rdata sdata and vdata from Hurink, Jurisch and Thole 1994
+• 66 x 4 instances (abz, car, la, ft and orb) in 4 variants (edata rdata sdata and vdata) from Hurink, Jurisch and Thole 1994

 The Hurinkm Jurisch and Thole instances are classic jobshop problems modified into flexible jobshops